 3. There will be no marriages performed between Ash Wednesday and Easter Sunday.

-4. The prospective husband and prospective wife will meet with Fr.
-Robert for a minimum of four hours of premarital counseling.
+4. The prospective husband and prospective wife will meet with the Rector for a minimum of four hours of premarital counseling.
 During which time, the couple will discuss the parts of the sacrament: Form (words used), Matter (thing being blessed), Minister (who does the blessing) and Intent (what does the couple do by entering into this covenant).

-5. Church music is under the discretion of Tom Fletcher, our organist.
+5. Church music is under the discretion of our Organist.
 Other musicians may be included, subject to his discretion.
 Music played at a marriage must be of sacred repertoire, so secular music, show tunes, etc, however meaningful to the couple, will not be considered.

 6. Clergy from other faith traditions may be included in the celebration, subject to the limitations of canon law and the Rector's discretion.